 - The Library acknowledges a particular interest in local history, and will add to its collection works produced by authors or publishers with local connections that meet the purpose and objectives of this policy.

 - The Library selects materials of varying complexity and format because it serves a public embracing a wide range of ages, educational backgrounds, interests, sensory preferences, and reading skills.
 When staff review and select materials for purchase, they consider the special needs of the community.

-- The Library recognizes that materials and resources may be controversial.
-Library materials will not be marked or identified to show approval or disapproval of their contents, and no library material will be sequestered, except to protect it from potential damage or theft.
+- The Library recognizes that materials and resources may be deemed or considered controversial.
+Library materials will not be marked or identified to show approval or disapproval of their contents, and no Library material will be sequestered, except to protect it from potential damage or theft.

 Criteria for Selection

 Selectors must consider each type of material in terms of its own merits and the audience for whom it is intended.
 No single standard can apply to all acquisition decisions.
 Some material may be selected primarily for artistic merit, scholarship, or value to humanity, while others may be chosen to satisfy the recreational and entertainment needs of the community.

 - Existing collection needs

 - Significant or relevant author or publisher

 - Important human or social insight